joeldba/dwm/README.md

 If using xinit, put `exec dwm` in your .xinitrc and dwm will launch when `startx` is run.

 # Extra tidbits
-For the script bindings, you might need to replace $HOME with your full user path (/home/username) in order for the scripts to launch properly.
+For the script bindings, you will need to replace "/home/rwt" with your own user path in order for the scripts to launch properly.
 You may also need to make the scripts themselves executable by running:
 `chmod +x ~/.config/dwm/scripts/*.sh`